Iggosav/manual_testing_portofolio/Final Project/README.md

 ![Taceability](https://github.com/user-attachments/assets/0b04b25d-9144-4bf4-aa77-14dcbb4c6be2)

 Bugs have been created based on the failed tests.
-The complete bug reports can be found here: [Jira reports/BUGS.csv]()
+The complete bug reports can be found here: [Jira reports/BUGS - Jira Export CSV (all fields) 20241027053429.csv]()

 **BUG LIST:**